Doctor of Nursing Practice (DNP) Program

 VIII.
 Advanced Nursing Practice

-The BS to DNP Program at The College of St. Scholastica educates professional nurses for advanced practice in nursing as adult/geriatric nurse practitioner, family nurse practitioner, adult psychiatric nurse practitioner or family psychiatric nurse practitioner.
+The BS to DNP Program at The College of St. Scholastica educates professional nurses for advanced practice in nursing as adult-gerontology primary care nurse practitioner, family nurse practitioner, psychiatric mental health nurse practitioner.
 Doctoral-level courses are integrated throughout the advanced practice nursing curriculum and prepare the future DNP to expand their knowledge and practice options.
-The BS to DNP option is offered in a hybrid format consisting of online courses supplemented with minimal on-campus meetings.
+The BS to DNP is completed in 4 years and offered in a hybrid format consisting of online courses supplemented with minimal on-campus meetings.
 Students should not work more than 0.6.